jvmaenpaa/Server-management/HelloAnsibleWorld.md

 After I took care of the warning I made a ansible.cfg file and added the hosts.ini file to it so I don´t have to add it to every 'ansible' and 'ansible-playbook' command.
+Try to spot the difference between the previous screenshot and the one coming up.

-I created the site.yml -file to determine what computers get which roles.
+Then I had to create the site.yml -file to determine what computers get which roles.
 Content of the file are below:

       - hosts: all
         roles: